beaurancourt/blog/markdown/bring-the-player.md

-Say, for example, that you had a dungeon that was only beatable if you had a rogue to pick an interior lock, a hunter to soothe a deadly beast, etc. Or, say that each class has an *extremely* strong non-stacking buff such that it's *never* worth bringin two rogues to the same 5-man party because that would mean your 5-man group has at most 4 buffs instead of 5.
+Say, for example, that you had a dungeon that was only beatable if you had a rogue to pick an interior lock, a hunter to soothe a deadly beast, etc. Or, say that each class has an *extremely* strong non-stacking buff such that it's *never* worth bringing two rogues to the same 5-man party because that would mean your 5-man group has at most 4 buffs instead of 5.

 What ends up happening is that now friend-groups are forced to diversify.
 Some